 Some of this aim is practically fulfilled by working, thinking and studying together with peers in internationally diverse student groups and completing various oral and written examinations that require effective communication for an academic year.
 In terms of module content emphasising the skill-focus of the MBA programme, the module Communication Skills aims at learning and practising techniques to effectively communicate in a corporate context both in speech and presentations and in writing.
-Part of the elective module Data Management and Visualization is dedicated to how complex data can be represented visually with the use of the programming language Python to aid decision-making.
-Finally, the module Service Excellence, by focusing on relationship marketing in a digital world, introduces students to contemporary ways of engaging with a key group of external stakeholders (i.e. employees) is the main topic of the module Leadership in a Globalised World.
+Part of the elective module Data Management and Visualization is dedicated to how complex data can be represented visually with the use of the programming language Python9 to aid decision-making.
+Finally, the module Service Excellence, by focusing on relationship marketing in a digital world, introduces students to contemporary ways of engaging with a key group of external stakeholders (i.e. customers), while managerial engagement with the most important internal stakeholders (i.e. employees) is the main topic of the module Leadership in a Globalised World.